diogoaurelio/schedoscopeWiki/Oozie-Transformations.md

 # Change detection

+Schedoscope tries to automatically detect changes to Oozie transformation-based views and to initiate rematerialization of views if the tranformation logic has potentially changed.

+This is achieved by protocoling transformation version checksums with each materialized view in the Hive metastore.
+If the transformation version checksum differs between the materialized version and the current one, the view is rematerialized.

-In order to automatically determine whether the logic of an Oozie transformation has changed and a view needs rematerialization, Schedoscope's transformation version checksum of Oozie transformations include the following aspects:
+Schedoscope's Oozie transformation version checksum includes the following aspects:

-* the name of each library jar file in the workflow bundle;
+* the name of each library jar file in the referenced workflow bundle;
 * the checksum of every non-jar file in the workflow bundle.

 As a consequence, if you change a library jar and want to trigger rematerialization, you need to change the name of the, e.g., by incrementing a version number.